-After the four rotations are complete, walk the participants through the Preparation of the Candle.
+5. After the four rotations are complete, walk the participants through the Preparation of the Candle.
 You can find this ritual in the Sacramentary under Part One of the Easter Vigil section.
 You may want to do the motions of the priest as you recite the prayer of the Preparation of the Candle.

-Part 4

-Sharing Learning Reflections and Home Application (15 minutes)
+Part 4.
+Sharing Learning Reflections *15 minutes)

 Advanced Preparation